garethjohnsdesign/saari.co.uk/index.md

 position: 0
 image: "/assets/img/og-image.png"
 hero-image: "/uploads/hero.jpg"
-about-text: London based Saari ltd. offers digital marketing, brand development and digital strategy services with the aim to reach increased market awareness and growth from an international point of view.
+about-text: London-based consultancy offering digital marketing, brand development and digital strategy services with the aim to reach increased market awareness and growth from an international point of view.
 Digital storytelling, social media management and content production are some of the areas where Saari can help develop brand